xanthospap/iers2010/src/iau/readme.md

 <a name="TIORefPaper"></a>Lambert, S. and Bizouard, C., 2002,
 “Positioning the Terrestrial Ephemeris Origin in the International Terrestrial Reference Frame,” Astron.
 Astrophys., 394(1), pp. 317–321, doi:10.1051/0004-6361:20021139.

+<a name="EXAlmanac"></a>A Seidelmann, P. Kenneth, Urban, Sean E.,
+Explanatory Supplement to the Astronomical Almanac, Third Edition, American Astronomical Society Meeting Abstracts, 2010